-"Threshold planning quantity" means the threshold planning quantity for an "extremely hazardous substance" as defined in 40 C.F.R.
-Part 355.
+"Threshold planning quantity" means the threshold planning quantity for an "extremely hazardous substance" as defined in 40 Code of Federal Regulations Part 355.

-"Toxic chemical" means a substance appearing on the list of chemicals described in section 313 of EPCRA, as set forth in 40 C.F.R.
-Part 372.
+"Toxic chemical" means a substance appearing on the list of chemicals described in section 313 of the Emergency Planning and Community Right-to-Know Act of 1986, as set forth in 40 Code of Federal Regulations Part 372.
+[L 1993, c 300, pt of §1]

--2 Designation and functions of the Hawaii state emergency response commission. (a) There is created the Hawaii state emergency response commission, which shall be placed within the department for administrative purposes and carry out the requirements of this chapter.

-(b) The commission shall consist of the following members, who shall be appointed by the governor as provided in section 26-34:

-The director of health; (1)

-(2)The chairperson of the board of agriculture;
+- " §128E-2 Designation and functions of the Hawaii state emergency response commission. (a) There is created the Hawaii state emergency response commission, which shall be placed within the department for administrative purposes and carry out the requirements of this chapter. - (b) The commission shall consist of the following members, who shall be appointed by the governor as provided in section 26-34: - (1) The director of health; - (2) The chairperson of the board of agriculture;